 Ideally, your Rouladen are about 6″ wide and 10″ long but do the best you can with what you have.
 I don’t worry about the size as much but I might also get smaller and bigger Rouladen in one batch.

 I lay them out on a big cutting board.
 First, I spread 1-2 teaspoons of mustard on each slice of beef.

 Then I place one slice of bacon on each slice of meat.
 Next, I place cut gherkins and some onion slices at one end of each piece.

 Rolling the Rouladen:

 Starting with the end that has the onions and pickles, I tightly roll up each slice of meat.
 When I am done, I am using poultry lacers to secure the rolls in place.
 Alternatively, you can use cooking twine or wooden toothpicks or skewers.

-I preheat my cast iron dutch oven over medium-high heat, add some oil, and the Rouladen.
+For best results, I preheat a large dutch oven over medium-high heat.
+Then I add the oil and the Rouladen.
 The goal is to brown them.
 With kitchen tongs, I turn them every so often.
 Once they’re nice and brown, I remove them from the dutch oven and place them on a plate.

 Sauteeing the vegetables:

 To the same dutch oven, I add all the vegetables and sautee them for about 5 minutes while stirring them occasionally.